Le 11 Juin 2009

 My last breakfast in Croissy sur Seine, Madame bought me a pain au chocolat!
 We were running a little late so Madame heated it up for me and said “Depechez-vous” (even though Jamie wasn’t ready yet), but it was so hot I couldn’t eat it!
 Monsieur drove us to the RER stop where they both gave us slightly wet Bisoux.
 I was so sad to leave that it took me 10 minutes of debating whether or not I wanted to wipe off my cheeks to actually do it.

 We spent 2 hours on a train to Lyon and then 20 minutes on a Harry Potter look-alike train to get to Vienne, home of the Gaulo Romane artifacts from the 1st century.
 All of Vienne is gorgeous!
 First thing when we arrived we put our baggage in our rooms and then found lunch, which we ate in this quaint little park.
-Then we went to the Gaullo Romane museum, ate popsicles in another park, the church of Saint Maurice, and laid on a dock by le Rhone for 2 hours. (they all fell asleep)
+Then we went to the Gaullo Romane museum, ate popsicles in another park, the church of Saint Maurice, and laid on a dock by le Rhone for 2 hours.

 It’s such a beautiful city, comparable to our programs favorite- Ghent.